Cascade, Washington, US

 SEASON: Rainy season and during snowmelt (put-in road snowed in through the winter).
 The Cascade is usually runnable well into July during a normal snowmelt year.

-PUTIN: Return to Cascade River Road and drive 9 miles to the Marble Creek Campground.
+PUTIN: Return to Cascade River Road and drive 8.3 miles to the Marble Creek Campground.
 Turn right down the campground road where you'll find a put-in.
+An alternate put-in is at a pull-out at mile 5.4 where you can access the river below the big drops for a class IV run.

 SHUTTLE: One Car Shuttle Possibilities-4 stars.
 If you use the pullout 2 miles upstream of the bridge you stand a very good chance of catching a ride.
 The weekends during the summer would obviously improve your chances.
 A bike would be relatively easy as well.